007revad/ContainerManager_for_all_armv8/README.md

 So I made a script to install the ContainerManager-armv8 package on any model with a Realtek RTD1296 (or Marvell A3720?)
 CPU running DSM 7.2 or later.

+v2 and later can now update Container Mananger if there's a newer version available.

 ### Confirmed working on

 | Model      | CPU | DSM version              | Working | Notes |